logicallysynced/Chromatics/README.md

 **Important:** We are now discontinuing support for DX9.
 Please use DX11 instead.

+**LOOKING FOR C# DEVELOPERS TO HELP MAINTAIN THIS - Please contact me if you're keen to get involved!**

 **We now have a support Discord:** [Join Support Discord](https://discord.gg/sK47yFE)

 ![Chromatics Logo](http://thejourneynetwork.net/chromatics/chromatics_black_md.png)